Approach

 The problem is speed.
 By the time a trend shows up in a sell-side research note, it is already priced in.
 By the time a deal hits the market, the terms reflect that everyone knows about it.

 One family office we work with tracks 14 sub-sectors across healthcare and industrial technology.
 Before AI, their two analysts spent Monday through Wednesday just reading.
-Now they get a prioritized brief by 7am that highlights what changed, what it means for their portfolio, and where new opportunities might be forming.
+Now they get a prioritized brief by 7am that highlights what changed, what it means for their portfolio, and where opportunities might be forming.

 2. Deal Sourcing: Finding Opportunities Your Network Misses